lls-ws/iptv/README.md

 #### Options
 > [!NOTE]
->  Replace the plataform name with one of this options:
+>  Replace the platform name with one of this options:
 >  - movieark
 >  - meutedio
 >  - samsung